margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for the ripple effect
 * Grateful for the hymns I used to listen to
 * Grateful for people in classes in DC on data and ethics and product management
-* Grateufl for all the youthful energy and thinking
+* Grateful for all the youthful energy and thinking
 * Grateful for the groups in DC doing their work
 * Grateful for the lunch of Nam and Faf
 * Grateful to hear the prayer of a church somewhere different than here